cmgustavo/work-notes/README.md

 # work-notes
 Work Notes.
-Track your daily meetings and whatever you need to register every task by day
+Track your daily meetings and whatever you need to register everyday.